 After your procedure:

 - You may develop a headache during the first few hours after your procedure.
 The headache may be mild to severe and may get worse when you sit up or stand.
-Your caregiver will monitor the location where the needle was inserted for possible leaking fluid.
+Your healthcare provider will monitor the location where the needle was inserted for possible leaking fluid.
 Fluid loss from your spinal column may increase your risk for a headache.

 CT myelography may increase your risk for a headache, neck or back pain, nausea, or vomiting.
 You may have bleeding, or spinal fluid may leak from the injection site.
 The procedure may cause injury to a disc, nerves, or your spinal cord.
 The dye used during the procedure may cause an allergy, seizures, or brain problems.
 The dye may also damage your kidneys.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.